-- 22. (1) The producer of a notice, document or visual representation that is required, in terms of this Act or any other law, to be produced, provided or displayed to a consumer must produce, provide or display that notice, document or visual representation- - (a) in the prescribed form, if any, for that notice, document or visual representation, or;
+- 22. (1) The producer of a notice, document or visual representation that is required, in terms of this Act or any other law, to be produced, provided or displayed to a consumer must produce, provide or display that notice, document or visual representation- - (a) in the form prescribed in terms of this Act or any other legislation, if any, for that notice, document or visual representation; or - (b) in plain language, if no form has been prescribed for that notice, document or 20 visual representation. - (2) For the purposes of this Act, a notice, document or visual representation is in plain language if it is reasonable to conclude that an ordinary consumer of the class of persons for whom the notice, document or visual representation is intended, with average literacy skills and minimal experience as a consumer of the relevant goods or services, could be expected to understand the content, significance and import of the notice, document or visual representation without undue effort, having regard to- - (a) the context, comprehensiveness and consistency of the notice, document or visual representation; - (b) the organisation, form and style of the notice, document or visual representation; - (c) the vocabulary, usage and sentence structure of the notice, document or visual representation; and - (d) the use of any illustrations, examples, headings or other aids to reading and understanding.

-- (b) in plain language, if no form has been prescribed for that notice, document or visual representation. - (2) For the purposes of this Act, a notice, document or visual representation is in plain language if it is reasonable to conclude that an ordinary consumer of the class of persons for whom the notice, document or visual representation is intended, with average 15 literacy skills and minimal experience as a consumer of the relevant goods or services, could be expected to understand the content, significance and import of the notice, document or visual representation without undue effort, having regard to- - (a) the context, comprehensiveness and consistency of the notice, document or visual representation; - (b) the organisation, form and style of the notice, document or visual representation: - (c) the vocabulary, usage and sentence structure of the notice, document or visual representation; and - (d) the use of any illustrations, examples, headings or other aids to reading and 25 understanding. - (3) The Commission may publish guidelines for methods of assessing whether a notice, document or visual representation satisfies the requirements of subsection (1)(b).
+- (3) The Commission may publish guidelines for methods of assessing whether a notice, document or visual representation satisfies the requirements of subsection (1)(b). - (4) Guidelines published in terms of subsection (3) may be published for public comment.